nicoabie/quickcheck/README.md

 A [detailed tutorial](http://blog.ndrix.com/2013/12/quickcheck-for-prolog.html) is available.

-# Changes in this Version

-  * Initial public release

 # Installation

-Using SWI-Prolog 6.3 or later:
+Using SWI-Prolog 7.1 or later:

     ?- pack_install(quickcheck).